I have an alter ego!

 It all began in Erie, PA,

 when I was 13.
-My parents, Fran & Renee Kloecker,
+My parents

 had no problem letting me bury myself in the basement with an old